dji-sdk/Onboard-SDK-Doc/source/cn/modules/missionplan/README.md

 ## Description of Functionality

 * This library uses advanced vehicle control algorithms in local NED-frame coordinates.
 * The parameters of the trajectories are inspected for feasibility.
 If found to be infeasible, the library suggests a velocity that will make the trajectory feasible.
+Based on feedback from the beta, we have set maximum spiral velocity at 3m/s and maximum entry curve velocity at 5m/s.
 * The library also plans an entry trajectory from where the drone is currently located to the start location of the spiral in real-time.
 This allows you to start the drone at any location close to the spiral.
 * You can optionally have the drone take pictures at predefined intervals of time.
 * You can also optionally have the drone record video from the start of the spiral to the end.

-## A Note on the *Beta* Tag

-The precision trajectory following suite is fully functional and has been tested in many simulation and real-world scenarios.
-However, in a complex suite with many variable factors, we cannot at this moment guarantee that it will work as desired in extreme conditions (unreasonable velocities, winds, data corruption, GPS dropout etc).

-This first release is meant to give users an idea of the possibilities that a precision trajectory mission planner opens up.
-Try out the suite - in simulation before you take it out - and tell us what changes you would like to see!
+* With OSDK 3.2, you can have the drone enable LiDAR collision avoidance for the full mission.
+Collision avoidance will cause the trajectory to pause when a collision is detected in the path of the trajectory, and a new path to re-join the trajectory will be computed once the obstacle is removed.
+* With OSDK 3.2, you can also have the drone create a 3D LiDAR map from the start of the spiral to the end.

 #### Warnings and Caveats

-* **There is no obstacle avoidance** integrated with the path planning.
-Make sure you plan spirals that stay clear of obstacles or the infrastructure itself.
-Importing 3D models of the object under inspection into Sketchup and planning around that is a good first-order measure.
 * **Leave plenty of open space in all directions in the area between your current location and the planned spiral.** The entry trajectory is planned in real time to provide the smoothest entry into the trajectory such that the entire spiral is executed at constant velocity.
 This means the entry curve might go wider that you expect in the area leading up to the spiral.
 The farther you are from the planned spiral, the wider the entry curve - this is to ensure a smooth 'slingshot' maneuver to enter the spiral.
 This behavior might change in an upcoming release.
-* **Do not enter very aggressive parameters in the mission plan**.
-We safeguard against all the error cases we have encountered but that might not cover the full scope of things that can go wrong in this complex suite.
-Over time, bug fixes and improved algorithms will help harden the suite.
-* **Do not modify the json file by hand.** We take no responsibility for any unwanted behavior caused by editing the json file outside of SketchUp.
+* **Use the gain tuning with caution - in particular, do NOT modify the *thrust scaling* for M100/M600 based setups.** The operator must assume sole responsibility for the safe operation of the vehicle.
+* **Collision Avoidance with Precision Missions is in beta**.
+See the [limitations](../collision-avoidance/collision-avoidance.html) of the collision avoidance features for more.
+The operator must assume sole responsibility for the safe operation of the vehicle.

 #### Some Notes on Behavior

-* Upon starting a ramp-up trajectory, the drone will immediately change its heading to north.
-This behavior is expected and will be changed in a future release.
 * The drone will not execute missions that start below 2m AGL.
 If you request a lower height, it will automatically change it to 2m.
 * MSL altitude is not supported through the mission planning interface and has not been adequately tested.
 The suite is designed to prefer MSL heights over AGL heights, which will be enabled once we add MSL heights to the planning software; we ask that you do not change the MSL value (-9999) in the json file and instead only plan missions using height above takeoff point.
-* Plan to start your drone less than 200m away from the planned spiral.
-If you start far away, the droe might not execute missions that have too small a starting radius or are too close to the ground because of the way the ramp-up attempts to maintain smoothness.
-* If the trajectory at any point gets less than 0.5 m from the ground, the mission is aborted.
+* Staying within the velocity limits might still lead to infeasible trajectories depending on how far away the spiral is from the current location.
+Tweak the spiral velocity and radii to make it feasible.
 * The start angle parameter does not rotate the spiral to the desired angle; it merely enters the first loop of a 0&deg; spiral at the position corresponding to the specified start angle.
-* Always, if there are any suspicions that the drone mmight crash, switch out of F mode ([P mode for A3 FW > 1.5.0.0](../appendix/releaseNotes.html#Notes-for-using-Onboard-SDK-with-the-new-a3-v1-5-0-0-fw)) and the drone will stop following.
+* Always, if there are any suspicions that the drone might crash, switch out of F mode ([P mode for A3 FW > 1.5.0.0](../../appendix/releaseNotes.html#Notes-for-using-Onboard-SDK-with-the-new-a3-v1-5-0-0-fw)) and the drone will stop following.

+### Safety Cases Handled

+* If the requested z-trajectory goes below 0.5m at any point in the ramp-up, the drone will stop executing the trajectory.
+* If the actual drone z-position goes below 0.5m at any point in the ramp-up, the drone will stop executing the trajectory.
+* If the commanded attitude is greater than 50&deg; in roll/pitch, the drone will stop executing the trajectory
+* If the commanded attitude is greater than 35&deg; in roll/pitch for an extended period of time, the drone will stop executing the trajectory.

+*If you have interest in acquiring a ready-to-fly customized Precision Missions solution, please [contact us](http://enterprise.dji.com/contact-us).*